MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/ios.md

 2. Unzip the file and you will see a folder called **AppCenter-SDK-Apple** that contains different frameworks for each App Center service on each platform folder.
 The framework called `AppCenter` is required in the project as it contains code that is shared between the different modules.

 3. [Optional] Create a subdirectory for 3rd-party libraries.
-   * As a best practice, 3rd-party libraries usually reside inside a subdirectory (it is often called **Vendor**), so if you don't have your project organized with a subdirectory for libraries, create a **Vendor** subdirectory now.
+   * As a best practice, 3rd-party libraries usually reside inside a subdirectory, often called **Vendor**.
+If the project isn't organized with a subdirectory for libraries, create a **Vendor** subdirectory now.
    * Create a group called **Vendor** inside your Xcode project to mimic your file structure on disk.

-4. Open the unziped **AppCenter-SDK-Apple** folder in Finder and copy the folder into your project's folder at the location where you want it to reside.
+4. Open the unzipped **AppCenter-SDK-Apple** folder in Finder and copy the folder into your project's folder at the location where you want it to reside.
 The folder contains frameworks in subfolders for other platforms that App Center SDK supports, so you might need to delete subfolders that you don't need.

 5. Add the SDK frameworks to the project in Xcode:
    * Make sure the Project Navigator is visible (⌘+1).
    * Now drag and drop **AppCenter.framework**, **AppCenterAnalytics.framework** and **AppCenterCrashes.framework** from the Finder (in the location from the previous step) into Xcode's Project Navigator.
-Note that **AppCenter.framework** is required to start the SDK, make sure it is added to your project, otherwise the other modules won't work and your app won't compile.
+The **AppCenter.framework** is required to start the SDK.
+If it is not added to the project, the other modules won't work and your app won't compile.
    * A dialog will appear, make sure your app target is checked.
 Then click **Finish**.

 Now that you've integrated the frameworks in your application, it's time to start the SDK and make use of the App Center services.

 ## 4. Start the SDK

-In order to use App Center, you need to opt in to the service(s) that you want to use, meaning by default no services are started and you will have to explicitly call each of them when starting the SDK.
+In order to use App Center, you need to opt in to the services that you want to use, meaning by default no services are started and you will have to explicitly call each of them when starting the SDK.

 ### 4.1 Add the import statements